@Safetymountain Tracking – Your Own Virtual Hiking Support Team

 Hiking Situational Awareness

 Often when I have gone hiking, I have tended to spend lots of time enjoying the view and walking more slowly through sections that I find interesting to look at.
 While there is nothing wrong with taking time to enjoy the view, you also need to maintain situational awareness and be aware of how much daylight you have left to complete the return journey.
 The @safetymountain Tracking group encourages you to report your progress regularly and through this you will remain aware of your intended eta and whether you are still on track, time wise.
+Your ‘tracker’ can also advise you if he or she can see that you will not going to complete your hike before it gets dark.

 Additional Resources on the Mountain if Needed